ElenaSliusarenko/diataxis_active_project/Mobile_Nutrition_App/docs/security/data-protection.md

 - Do not log PII (emails, verification codes, tokens).
 - Mask emails in logs/telemetry (e.g., `u***@example.com`).
 - Collect only necessary analytics (success/failure, latency) without identifiers.
+  - Note: Web currently requires certain identifiers for analytics.
+For Mobile, analytics identifier requirements are TBD and must be finalized with Product/Security; default to minimization until clarified.

 ## Secrets Management
 - Use AWS Secrets Manager or environment variables for Cognito config.